The Clear Edge

 Week 30: You finish systems.
 The people you hired in week 15 don’t fit the documented processes you built in week 25.
 Systems were designed around your work style, not theirs.

 Week 40: You launch marketing.
-The offer you’re marketing (priced in week 5, delivered by team from week 15, using systems from week 25) has drifted so much from the original plan that messaging doesn’t match reality.
+The offer you’re marketing (priced in week 5, delivered by the team from week 15, using systems from week 25) has drifted so far from the original plan that your messaging no longer matches reality.

 Sequential execution creates drift.
-Each initiative evolves in isolation, then fails integration.
+Each initiative evolves on its own, then fails when you try to integrate everything.

 Week 1-2: Plan Four Parallel Streams